-I invested in buying a garden flat in Bowness On Windermere, conveyancing having been completed August 2000.
-Can you work out an approximate cost of a lease extension?
-Corresponding flats in Bowness On Windermere with an extended lease are worth £180,000.
-The ground rent is £65 invoiced every year.
-The lease ends on 21st October 2080
+I bought a split level flat in Bowness On Windermere, conveyancing formalities finalised in 2006.
+Can you let me have an estimate of the premium that my landlord can legally expect in return for granting a renewal of my lease?
+Corresponding flats in Bowness On Windermere with a long lease are worth £206,000.
+The ground rent is £45 invoiced every year.
+The lease expires on 21st October 2088

-You have 59 years left to run we estimate the price of your lease extension to be between £20,900 and £24,200 plus plus your own and the landlord's "reasonable" professional fees.
+With 66 years left to run we estimate the price of your lease extension to span between £12,400 and £14,200 plus plus your own and the landlord's "reasonable" professional fees.

-The figure above a general guide to costs for renewing a lease, but we cannot give you a more accurate figure in the absence of detailed investigations.
+The figure that we have given is a general guide to costs for renewing a lease, but we are not able to supply the actual costs in the absence of comprehensive investigations.
 Do not use this information in tribunal or court proceedings.
-There are no doubt additional issues that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
-You should not take any other action based on this information without first getting professional advice.
+There are no doubt other concerns that need to be considered and clearly you should be as accurate as possible in your negotiations.
+Neither should you move forward based on this information before getting professional advice.

 I have just appointed agents to market my 2 bed apartment in Bowness On Windermere.Conveyancing lawyers have not yet been instructed but I have just had a half-yearly maintenance charge demand – what should I do?

 The sensible thing to do is discharge the invoice as normal given that all rents and service payments will be apportionedas part of the financial calculations for completion monies, so you will be reimbursed by the purchaser for the period running from after the completion date to the next payment date.
 Most management companies will not acknowledge the buyer until the service charges have been paid and are up to date so it is important for both buyer and seller for the seller to show that they are up to date.
 This will smooth the conveyancing process